 Post-Frame Construction at a Glance

-Post-frame buildings can be built on multiple foundation options to adapt to a variety of site and climate conditions.
-Buildings can be built on concrete columns in the ground, columns mounted on a monolithic slab or over a basement.
+Post-frame buildings can be built on different foundation options to adapt to a variety of site and climate conditions.
+Buildings can be built on concrete columns in the ground or columns mounted on a monolithic slab.

 For facilities constructed with lower columns in the ground, Morton has engineered its own concrete foundation system, using specially designed components and superior materials to produce its strongest building to date.
 A concrete column, an internal threaded adjustment bracket, stainless splashboard, internal column connector and a wood upper column make up the system that removes wood from the ground, eliminating the need for treatment and providing an eco-friendly option.